natenka/pyneng-book-en/docs/source/book/15_module_re/search.rst

 Function ``search()``:

-* is used to find a substring that matches the template
+* is used to find a substring that matches a template
-* returns the Match object if a substring is found
+* returns Match object if a substring is found
 * returns ``None`` if no substring was found

-The search() function is suitable when you need to find only one match in a string, for example when a regular expression describes the entire string or part of a string.
+Function search() is suitable when you need to find only one match in a string, for example when a regular expression describes the entire string or part of a string.

-Consider an example of using the search() function to parse a log file.
+Consider an example of using search() function to parse a log file.

-The log.txt file contains log messages indicating that the same MAC is too often re-learned on one or another interface.
+File log.txt contains log messages indicating that the same MAC is too often re-learned on one or another interface.
 One of the reasons for these messages is loop in network.

 Contents of log.txt file: